 It’s important to assess your workforce regularly, because it’s the only way you’ll know what you have, what you need, and what is changing both in your actual workforce and also what is changing in your industry that your workforce needs to adjust to.

 - Current employee skills and abilities.
 This includes technical, knowledge, interpersonal, and leadership.

 - Trends spotted in employee reviews.
 Any trend is worth paying attention to, whether positive or negative, particularly responses regarding training and the ability to do the job before them.

 - How your competitors compare.
 Find successful competitors, and consider how your workforce compares to theirs in terms of capability (skills, knowledge, training).

-3. Cultivate talent to align it with your business’s vision.
+3. Cultivate talent to align with your business’s vision

-Employees have inherent talents, but you need to encourage it to grow.
+Employees have inherent talents, but you need to encourage them to grow.

 As your business grows, you’ll also see your need for management to grow.

 Ideally, if you’ve been training your employees, you’ll have a good pool of potential managers to draw from in your own workforce so that succession and transition aren’t as jarring.

 - Having a system that identifies employees with management and leadership abilities.